mozilla-services/syncstorage-rs/docs/src/payload-offload/overview.md

 - Only the dev environment is built out.
 Stage and prod need the same set of resources plus a dedicated Spanner metadata database.
 - Change stream storage cost in prod has not been measured.
+- The synchronous half is barely instrumented.
+The rollback cleanup emits `storage.gcs.payload.cleanup`, but there are no counters or timers on upload or download, so how much latency offload adds to a request is not something metrics can currently answer.
+- Load testing of both halves is still in flight, so the numbers above for the upload-to-finalize window are reasoned from the cronjob cadence rather than observed under load.